Laois Athletics Weekly Round-Up

 Leinster Star Award Tickets

-This year we have two athletes receiving awards; Nichole Kehoe Dowling, Senior Laois Athlete Award and Ruby Millett receiving the Jumps Award.
+This year we have two athletes receiving awards; Nichole Kehoe Dowling, Senior Laois Athlete Award and Ruby Millett receiving the Bill Battersby Jumps Award and Juvenile Laois Award.
 Congrats to both athletes on their achievement.
 The awards night is on Saturday 15th February in the Radisson Blu, Athlone.
 Anyone wishing to purchase tickets can do so by purchasing online on the Leinster Athletics website.

 Training